 CITE Framework

 There are a universe of possibilities when it comes to integrating computing and digital literacies into teacher education.
-Below, we share our approach and the values we hope to promote across CUNY.
+Below, we share a framework to help faculty unpack and prioritize the concepts, practices, and perspectives that might be relevant to promote across CUNY.

 CITE aims to support faculty and teacher candidates to apply CITE equity perspectives, and mobilize crosscutting digital and computing practices to enhance and transform learning and practice around traditional and expanded teacher ed topics.